voxel51/fiftyone-teams-app-deploy/helm/docs/upgrading.md

 > Please contact your Customer Success Team before upgrading to FiftyOne Teams
 > 2.0 or beyond.
 >
-> The license file now contains all of the Auth0 configuration that was
+> The license file contains all of the Auth0 configuration that was
-> previously provided through kubernetes secrets; you may remove those secrets
+> previously provided through kubernetes secrets.
+You may remove those secrets
 > from your `values.yaml` and from any secrets created outside of the Voxel51
 > install process.